Andrew Simmons

 Andrew Simmons (born 21 May 1984), better known by his ring name Andy Boy Simmonz, is a British professional wrestler.
-He is currently working in the independent circuit in the United Kingdom for several promotions.
+He is worked on the independent circuit in the United Kingdom for several promotions.
 Simmons' most high-profile work in the UK came in the Frontier Wrestling Alliance under the face gimmick of Simmons the Butler.
 Simmons later returned to the FWA under the ring name Andy Boy Simmons but remained face.
-He is the current CWL Heavyweight Champion in the Championship Wrestling League.

 The Boy in Simmons' ring name comes from his idol Davey Boy Smith, best known as WWF's British Bulldog.
 Simmons has taken on many elements of the Bulldog character including the ring gear and the finishing move.
-He now teaches classes in Portsmouth at the revolution pro wrestling school on Saturdays, Sundays and Wednesdays.

 Professional wrestling career

 He went to school in Liphook, Hampshire.
 Simmons first planned to train to become a wrestler at the NWA-UK Hammerlock training school, but not long after securing a week-long training session in August 2000 Simmons received news of a new training centre starting up in Portsmouth, The FWA Academy, which was 30 minutes away from him.

 During 2004, Simmons would wrestle in Italy for the Italian Championship Wrestling promotion, and around the rest UK for All Star and Premier Promotions before finally leaving the FWA Academy for good.
 In May, Simmons defeated Tommy Stevens in a Tables Match to win a one night tournament for the EWF trophy at the Weymouth Pavilion in Weymouth, Dorset.

 Outside of the more mainstream promotions Simmons competes for many independent promotions in the UK, most notably All Star, Real Quality Wrestling, Varsity Pro Wrestling and abroad on various European tours.
 During his time on the UK indies Simmons would begin teaming with Eamon O'Neill under the team name Irish Connection and later, The United Lions.
 During a tour of Italy in September 2006, Simmons suffered a broken ankle in a rumble match.
 Simmons was flown back early from the tour to have surgery which should have put him out of action until 2007.